 For instance, you might want to match any URL for pages that start with an “a” and end with a “z”.
 You can use an expression like this:

 This pattern will match URLs like:

-It won’t match a URL like this:
+It will not match a URL like this:

 Regular expressions are a great tool because you can match thousands of URLs with a single line.
 But they can also be dangerous – if you make a mistake, they will either not work, or match too many URLs.

-A bad regular expression could make whole sections of your site “disappear”!
+A bad regular expression could make whole sections of your site disappear!

 If you’ve never used regular expressions before, you should read through a tutorial or a book first.
 Get some practice and confidence before you try them in Rank Math.
 You can test your regular expressions with this online editor before you use them live on your site.

 Even if you’re careful while using Regex, mistakes can happen.
 That is why we’ve created a redirection debugger that will help you diagnose potential redirection issues.
 More about that at the end of this article.

 1.8 Ignore Case

 URLs are case sensitive, and thus, if you’re sure that the URLs don’t have an uppercase version that goes to a different destination, you can click on the ignore case toggle.